Janssen COVID-19 Vaccine (Ad26.COV2-S) Description

 Janssen COVID-19 Vaccine (Ad26.COV2-S) Clinical Trials

 Janssen is investigating multiple doses and dosing regimens of its COVID-19 vaccine candidate to evaluate long-term efficacy.
-The Company is studying a single-dose of its vaccine candidate in the Phase 3 ENSEMBLE trial, which completed enrollment on December 17, 2020, and a two-dose regimen in the Phase 3 ENSEMBLE 2 study, which is ongoing.
+The Company is studying a single-dose of its vaccine candidate in the Phase 3 ENSEMBLE trial, which completed enrollment on December 17, 2020.
+A two-dose regimen in the Phase 3 ENSEMBLE 2 study is ongoing.
+In parallel, the Company has also agreed in principle to collaborate with the United Kingdom of Great Britain and Northern Ireland on a separate Phase 3 clinical trial in multiple countries to explore a two-dose regimen of Janssen’s vaccine candidate.